 Aluminium profile rigs

-Much like other games, a decent gaming PC is required to run most racing simulators at higher settings.
+Much like other modern games, a decent gaming PC is required to run most racing simulators at higher settings.

 Run most racing sims at low-medium graphics settings